sophiawilliams16/AMA-CLI-Application/README.md

-# CLI Python Tutor
+# ChatBot-App

 ## Description

 This fullstack messaging application leverages the OpenAI API to generate answers to any question.
-The frontend was developed using React and the @chatscope UI kit.
+The frontend was developed using React, DaisyUI, and the @chatscope UI kit.

-View the application live [HERE](https://chatbot-app-wa51.onrender.com/ask)
+View the application live [HERE](https://chatbot-app-wa51.onrender.com)

 ## Installation